TMAPC Policies & Procedures

 (c) The Commission shall take no final action on work items while in work sessions.

 (d) Public comments are not allowed at work sessions unless approved by the Chair prior to the meeting.
-The appropriate process is for a member of the public to contact TMAPC staff (Land Development Services Manager) who will communicate the request to the Chair.
+The appropriate process is for a member of the public to contact TMAPC staff (Director of the Tulsa Planning Office) who will communicate the request to the Chair.

 Development Review Policies